falldowngoboone/falldowngoboone-com/src/blog/composing-data-in-eleventy/index.md

 <!-- page content -->
 ```

-There's a problem with the above page, though.
+However, there's a problem with the code above.
 Can you see it?
 It's re-defining the `headContent` and `scriptContent` keys in the front matter, and according to the [Eleventy front matter data documentation](https://www.11ty.dev/docs/data-frontmatter/), "locally assigned front matter values override things further up the layout chain."
-This means that the local content blocks are clobbering the blocks defined in `_includes/post.njk`, which means the Prism.js assets aren't being loaded on this post.
+The page content blocks are clobbering template content blocks, which means the Prism.js assets aren't being loaded on this page.

 ## Composing data with `eleventyComputed`